odea-project/qAlgorithms/README.md

 cannot be guaranteed at this stage.

 ## Windows
-The entire qAlgorithms workflow is provided as an executable under "Releases" on our github repository.
+The entire qAlgorithms workflow is provided as an executable under ["Releases"](https://github.com/odea-project/qAlgorithms/releases) on our github repository.
-Note that qAlgorithms requires the libraries `libgcc_s_seh-1.dll`, `libgomp-1.dll` and `libwinpthread-1.dll`.
-If they are not present on your system already, you can also download them under "Releases".
+Note that qAlgorithms requires the libraries [`libgcc_s_seh-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libgcc_s_seh-1.dll), [`libgomp-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libgomp-1.dll) and [`libwinpthread-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libwinpthread-1.dll).
+If they are not present on your system already, you can also download them under "Releases" or by clicking on the filenames above.
+There is no need to download the source code.

 ## Linux
-Currently, no Linux releases are proveided.
+Currently, no Linux releases are provided.
 We recommend you to clone the repository and compile from source using cmake and GCC.

 ## Usage